tmtsoftware/csw/docs/src/main/services/location.md

-# Location service
+# Location Service

+## Overview

 The Location Service handles component (i.e., Applications, Sequencers, Assemblies, HCDs, and Services) registration and discovery in the distributed TMT software system.

+TODO Link to detailed design (e.g. what is seed?)

 A component’s location information can be used by other components and services to connect to it and use it.
 An example of location information is: